 World Language Studies

-The study of world languages builds communication skills, provides exposure to the richness of cultural variety; meets baccalaureate degree language requirements; broadens career opportunities; enriches global travel; provides personal enrichment, and prepares students for upper division work in a baccalaureate institution.
+The study of world languages builds communication skills; provides exposure to the richness of cultural variety; meets baccalaureate degree language requirements; broadens career opportunities; enriches global travel; provides personal enrichment, and prepares students for upper division work in at a baccalaureate institution.

 Students who complete the World Language Studies Program will be able to: